rails/solid_queue/README.md

 Solid Queue is a DB-based queuing backend for [Active Job](https://edgeguides.rubyonrails.org/active_job_basics.html), designed with simplicity and performance in mind.

-Besides regular job enqueuing and processing, Solid Queue supports delayed jobs, concurrency controls, pausing queues, numeric priorities per job, and priorities by queue order. _Improvements to logging and instrumentation, a better CLI tool, a way to run within an existing process in "async" mode, unique jobs and recurring, cron-like tasks are coming very soon._
+Besides regular job enqueuing and processing, Solid Queue supports delayed jobs, concurrency controls, pausing queues, numeric priorities per job, priorities by queue order, and bulk enqueuing (`enqueue_all` for Active Job's `perform_all_later`). _Improvements to logging and instrumentation, a better CLI tool, a way to run within an existing process in "async" mode, unique jobs and recurring, cron-like tasks are coming very soon._

 Solid Queue can be used with SQL databases such as MySQL, PostgreSQL or SQLite, and it leverages the `FOR UPDATE SKIP LOCKED` clause, if available, to avoid blocking and waiting on locks when polling jobs.
 It relies on Active Job for retries, discarding, error handling, serialization, or delays, and it's compatible with Ruby on Rails multi-threading.